AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 > **Escaping special characters**: don't forget to escape special characters like `,`, `/` and `$` in the regular expressions.
 Use `\` character for that purpose.
 For example, an escaped comma should look like this: `\,`.

-> Important: note that regex-type rules target both parameter's name and value.
+> Please note that regex-type rules target both parameter's name and value.
 In order to minimize the chance of mistakes, it is safer to start every regex with `/^` unless you specifically target parameter values.

 > We will try to detect and ignore unescaped `$` automatically using a simple rule of thumb:
 > It is not an options delimiter if all three are true: